gumyr/build123d/docs/introductory_examples.rst

     Using the pattern ``snapshot = obj.edges()`` before and ``last_edges = obj.edges() - snapshot`` after an
     operation allows to select the most recently modified edges (same for ``faces``, ``vertices``, ...).
-    It is used to perform a :class:`~operations_generic.fillet` in this example.
+    It is used to perform a :meth:`~operations_generic.fillet` in this example.
 This example also makes use of :class:`~objects_part.Hole`.
 Different to the *context mode*, you have to add the ``depth`` of the whole.

     .. literalinclude:: general_examples_algebra.py